MStarmans91/MelaRadiomics/README.md

 https://github.com/MStarmans91/WORCTutorial.

 ## Installation
-For the feature extraction, only the PREDICT package, at least version 3.1.10, and the subsequent dependencies are required, which can be installed through pip:

-    pip install "PREDICT>=3.1.10"

-For the model optimization, additionally WORC, version 3.3.2, is required:
+For both the feature extraction and model optimization, WORC, version 3.3.3, is required:

-    pip install "WORC==3.3.2"
+    pip install "WORC==3.3.3"

 ## Usage: Feature Extraction
 The ExtractFeatures.py script can be used to extract all features.
 We provided